-Joshua started his career working at an employment litigation firm representing federal government employees in employment related disputes.
+Joshua started his career working at an employment litigation firm representing federal government employees in employment-related disputes.
 Prior to joining Phillips and Associates Joshua also served as Senior Counsel for the New York City Law Department, where he resolved over 80 federal actions and tried four cases to verdict.
-Joshua has extensive appearance appearing in federal courts of the Southern and Eastern District of New York through all phases of discovery, motion practice, and trial.
+Joshua has extensive appearances appearing in federal courts of the Southern and Eastern Districts of New York through all phases of discovery, motion practice, and trial.

 The federal anti-discrimination laws include Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act (ADA), and the Age Discrimination in Employment Act (ADEA).
 Many of the federal anti-discrimination laws are enforced by the Equal Employment Opportunity Commission (EEOC).
 Your employer needs to be mid-sized or large to be covered by the federal laws enforced by the EEOC.
 For example, Title VII, which prohibits discrimination based on race, color, religion, national origin, and sex, only applies to employers that have at least 15 employees.
 Damages are capped in lawsuits brought under the federal laws enforced by the EEOC.
 The cap is based on the size of the company.